ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 An Attester creates AR Augmented Evidence by appending Attestation Results with supplemental Evidence.
 When a Relying Party receives AR Augmented Evidence, it will receive them as part of a protocol from an Attesting endpoint which expects some result from this communication.
 Upon receipt, the Relying Party will apply an Appraisal Policy for Attestation Results.
-This policy will consider both the Attestation Results as well as additional information about the Attester within the AR Agumented Evidence the when determining what action to take.
+This policy will consider both the Attestation Results as well as additional information about the Attester within the AR Augmented Evidence the when determining what action to take.

 ## Attestation Results for Secure Interactions